Limited cutaneous systemic sclerosis (Scleroderma, CREST syndrome)

 Diagnosis of limited cutaneous systemic sclerosis is based on disease pattern recognition.
 Histopathology is not required for diagnosis, and does not differentiate morphea from limited cutaneous systemic sclerosis or from diffuse cutaneous systemic sclerosis.
 The majority of patients with limited cutaneous systemic sclerosis will have positive anti-nuclear-antibodies.
 Forty percent to 90% of patients with limited cutaneous systemic sclerosis will have positive anti-centromere antibodies.

 Although anti-topoisomerase antibodies (otherwise known as anti-Scl-70 antibodies) are more commonly seen in patients with diffuse cutaneous systemic sclerosis, they can be seen in up to 25% of patients with limited cutaneous systemic sclerosis.
 Presence of anti-topoisomerase antibodies is a poor prognostic sign, with an increased risk of severe ILD and heart and kidney involvement.
-Patients with limited cutaneous systemic sclerosis should have normal thyroid tests and no evidence of monoclonal gammopathy on serum protein electrophoresis (SPEP) and urine protein electrophoresis (UPEP).
+Patients with limited cutaneous systemic sclerosis should have normal thyroid tests and no evidence of monoclonal gammopathy on serum protein electrophoresis (SPEP) and serum-free light chains.

 The differential diagnosis of limited cutaneous systemic sclerosis includes diffuse cutaneous systemic sclerosis, generalized morphea, scleromyxedema, nephrogenic systemic fibrosis, eosinophilic fasciitis, and graft-versus-host disease.
 As stated previously, the physical examination finding that differentiates diffuse cutaneous systemic sclerosis from limited cutaneous systemic sclerosis is sclerosis of the skin proximal to the elbows and knees.

 Generalized morphea can be difficult to differentiate from limited cutaneous systemic sclerosis.
-Patients with generalized morphea should not have symmetric sclerodactyly, should not have secondary Raynaud’s phenomenon or digital pulp loss, and should not have nail fold capillary changes.
+Patients with generalized morphea should not have symmetric sclerodactyly, should not have secondary Raynaud's phenomenon or digital pulp loss, and should not have nail fold capillary changes.
+The sclerosis in morphea tends to be discontinuous with islands of normal skin inbetween areas of involvement, whereas the sclerosis in systemic sclerosis is continuous.
 Up to 75% of patients with generalized morphea will have a positive antinuclear antibody (ANA), and up to 12% will have anti-centromere antibodies.
 Therefore, auto-antibody profiles alone do not differentiate these two disease subsets.

 Patients with scleromyxedema can present with induration of their face and hands, Raynaud's phenomenon and esophageal dysmotility, requiring a high index of suspicion for differentiation from limited cutaneous systemic sclerosis.
 Patients with scleromyxedema present with sheets of waxy papules that often form linear arrays, and more pronounced involvement of their foreheads, resulting in leonine facies.
 Patients with limited cutaneous systemic sclerosis have not been described as having these cutaneous findings.